kcawley/NEON-quick-start-guides-1/DP1.20190.001/Table.joining.md

-rea_conductivityFieldData|rea_fieldData|Join not recommended: data can be related via date and site of sampling rea_conductivityFieldData|rea_widthFieldData|Join not recommended: data can be related via date and site of sampling rea_fieldData|rea_widthFieldData|Join not recommended: data can be related via date and site of sampling
+rea_conductivityFieldData|rea_fieldData|Join not recommended: data can be related via date and site of sampling rea_conductivityFieldData|rea_widthFieldData|Join not recommended: data can be related via date and site of sampling rea_fieldData|rea_widthFieldData|Join not recommended: data can be related via date and site of sampling rea_plateauMeasurementFieldData|Any other table|Join not recommended: data can be related via date and site of sampling